jentery/508v4/index.md

 ## DESIGN METHODS

+From Universal Methods of Design, by Martin and Hanington

 * Artifact Analysis: material (composition, components, durability, wear, disposibility), aesthetic (form, color, texture, references, emotional significance), interactive (operational uses, affordances, function, complexity), contextual (where it's storied and carried, whether part of a larger whole, time and space, ownership, public, private), and potential for misuse and repurposing
 * Bodystorming: ideas are integrated and tested in play, using simple props and improv (role-playing)
 * Card Sorting: participants sorts concepts, terms, or features into meaningful categories and relationships using printed cards